emmanuelbilla/emmanuelbilla/README.md

 ![X (formerly Twitter) Follow](https://img.shields.io/twitter/follow/NuelBilla?style=social)

 Emmanuel is a forensic scientist looking to build a career in cybersecurity and digital forensics.
-There is not much to view here at the moment except for some certifications, projects you can find below
+There is not much to view here at the moment except for some certifications and projects you can find below

 ----------------------
 <p style="text-align: center;"><strong><u>Certifications</u></strong></p>